Welcome to the Year Three class page!

 In Numeracy, we follow the Big Maths initiative which gives a very structured approach to mental calculation.
 We all try hard in our 'Beat That' rapid-recall tests on a Friday.

 Physical Education is a highly important area of our curriculum and the children have two quality hours of tuition a week ranging from Dance to Gymnastics, Games and Athletics.
-In the Summer term, we take swimming lessons at the Dolphin Centre with Y4, learning an important life-skill as well as having fun.
+In the Summer term, we take swimming lessons with Y4, learning an important life-skill as well as lots of fun.

 Every half term, we take our learning outside the classroom and get properly back to nature with a session at our Forest School site.
-We often ask Mrs. Wilkes, our forest school leader, to come with us but sometimes we venture further afield and explore the parkland around Hanbury Hall.
+Sometimes we venture further afield and explore the parkland around Hanbury Hall.